AllenInstitute/scrattch.taxonomy/examples/build_taxonomy.md

 # Tutorial: Building a Shiny taxonomy

 In this tutorial we demonstrate how to setup a Shiny taxonomy using scrattch.taxonomy for running mapping algorithms against with scrattch.mapping and for viewing on (internal Allen Institute) MolGen Shiny tools.
+It uses prepackaged data from [Tasic et al 2016](https://www.nature.com/articles/nn.4216)

 #### Required inputs: